Wyliemaster/GD-Save-Finder/README.md

 ## Usage

-**config.ini** contains essential data in order to successfully use this program.
+**config.json** contains essential data in order to successfully use this program.

 - **server** -> The target server you want to fetch your save from.
 By default it is the Geometry Dash Data Server however, it can be used for GDPS's if you type `http://<target server>/database`